 What to Include in Your Mission Statement

 Your mission statement should be unique to your business, and what you include will depend on your particular focus and values.
-Typically, a mission statement includes a basic description of the company, its purpose, and its goals.
+Typically, a mission statement includes a basic description of the company, its purpose, its goals, and can also cover how the business serves customers, employees, the community, and the world.

 How to Write a Mission Statement